ABOUT US

 The initial program is scheduled to run until August 31, 2027.

-Participating institutions are Caltech, Columbia University, Hebrew University of Jerusalem, Illinois State University, Princeton University, Stanford University, Tel Aviv University, University of Arizona, University of California at Santa Cruz, University of Paris, University of Maryland, University of Texas, San Antonio, University of Toronto, University of Wisconsin at Madison, Washington University at St Louis.
+Participating institutions are Caltech, Columbia University, Hebrew University of Jerusalem, Illinois State University, National Autonomous University of Mexico, Princeton University, Stanford University, Tel Aviv University, University of Arizona, University of Paris, University of Maryland, University of Texas, San Antonio, University of Toronto, University of Wisconsin at Madison, Washington University at St Louis.

 Goals